 What to do: You should book an appointment with your dentist for assessment and treatment.
 The doctor may prescribe antibiotics or anti-inflammatories, or recommend procedures like cavity fillings, tooth extraction or a root canal.

-What to do: In these cases, it is important to see a doctor to identify the underlying cause so that the most appropriate treatment can be started.
-Generally, the doctor will prescribe eyedrops to prevent dry eyes, as well as physiotherapy, massage and electrostimulation to strengthen the muscles and promote circulation.
+What to do: in these cases, it is important to see a doctor so that the cause can be identified and the most appropriate treatment can be prescribed.

 3. TMJ dysfunction